-The report is written by Chris Cooke of CMU Insights and will be published on 13th October 2015.
-It is the result of 9 months of in-depth qualitative research with 30 digital music experts and 50 artist managers in five markets including the UK, who between them work with acts signed to all three major music companies and over 100 independent record labels.
+The report is written by Chris Cooke of CMU Insights and was first published on 13th October 2015.
+It was the result of 9 months of in-depth qualitative research with 30 digital music experts and 50 artist managers in five markets including the UK, who between them work with acts signed to all three major music companies and over 100 independent record labels.
 It revealed that:

 ‘Dissecting The Digital Dollar’ sets out to explain how streaming services are licensed and how gross digital income is shared between each stakeholder in the wider music community, including artists, songwriters, labels, publishers and the streaming services themselves.
 It examines how the music rights industry has evolved a new licensing model for the streaming platforms, influenced by copyright law, industry conventions and legacy agreements, and identifies the challenges artists now face.

 The report outlines 7 key issues, then poses 15 questions for artists, managers and their music business partners to answer.

 MMF CEO Jon Webster said “With streaming services now a key revenue for the music industry, it is time for everyone involved in the creation of music to be involved in the debate around how this market evolves.
 The way labels and publishers license the streaming platforms is complex, which has hindered that debate to date.
 Through our new report ‘Dissecting The Digital Dollar’, we hope to educate artists and managers, to inform ongoing discussions and to identify the questions that the industry at large needs to answer.”